FireTail-io/firetail-nginx-module/README.md

 {"username":"alice", "friends": 123456789}
 ```

 Making a curl request to `GET /profile/bob` will yield a different result, as the response body defined in our nginx.conf erroneously includes Bob's address.
-This does not validate against our appspec, so the response body is overwritten by the Firetail middleware, protecting Bob from having his personally identifiable information disclosed by our faulty application:
+This does not validate against our appspec, so the response body is overwritten by the Firetail middleware, which can protect Bob from having his personally identifiable information disclosed by our faulty application.
+For the purposes of this demo, the Firetail library's debugging responses are enabled so we get a verbose explanation of the problem:

 ```bash
 curl localhost:8080/profile/bob